Peter Lynch is famous for coining the term “10-bagger.”

 Lynch’s strategy would have made you almost five times your money.
 And it’s not that hard to adopt it…

-Two Simple Ways to Become a Profitable Active Trader
+Two Simple Ways to Trade Like a Pro

 All funds that have more than $100 million under management need to file a quarterly report with the U.S. Securities and Exchange Commission (SEC).

-The SEC calls it a 13F filing.
 These reports are public record.
-So you can look at them yourself and see what funds are buying and selling and follow suit.
+So you can look at them yourself and see what funds are buying and selling, and follow suit.

 These two strategies will help you become a more active investor… and make you more money in the markets.